Updated June 6, 2023

-Kibana is basically used for visualization for large datasets in a proper way to understand deeper.
-We can use different types of methods to display results in Kibana like a line graph, bar graph, pie charts, heat maps, region maps, coordinate maps, gauge, goals, timeline, etc.
+Kibana is used for the visualization of large datasets properly to understand deeper.
+We can use different methods to display results in Kibana, like line graphs, bar graphs, pie charts, heat maps, region maps, coordinate maps, gauges, goals, timelines, etc.

-The first step is to install kibana, we must download either tar file or deb file.
+The first step is installing kibana; we must download a tar or deb file.

-After download, the tar file, keep that file in a particular location and unzip it.
-After unzipping it, just go to that folder and run the commands like below:
+After downloading the tar file, keep it in a particular location and unzip it.
+After unzipping it, go to that folder and run the commands below:

 Features of Kibana

-Here are the features of Kibana mention below
+Here are the features of Kibana mentioned below

-Kibana basically uses for the data visualized in different ways.
-Most of the methods which are easy to visualize data are vertical bar chart, horizontal bar chart, pie chart, line graph, heat map, etc.
+Kibana uses the data visualized in different ways.
+Most of the methods which are easy to visualize data are vertical bar charts, horizontal bar charts, pie charts, line graphs, heat maps, etc.

-When we start to visualize logs data or datasets, we can keep it on board.
-To see different kinds of option in one place will give more power to use data.
+We can keep it on board when we visualize logs data or datasets.
+Seeing different kinds of options in one place will give more power to use data.

 3. Dev Tools

-Dev tools are the best way to learn for beginner’s elasticsearch.
-We can directly copy and paste examples from the “elasticsearch documents example” to “kibana” and we can see that what’s happening in real-time.
-It is also very simple and quick to add, update, delete the indexes from it.
+Dev tools are the best way to learn for a beginner’s elastic search.
+We can copy and paste examples from the “elasticsearch documents example” to “kibana” and see what’s happening in real-time.
+It is also very simple and quick to add, update, and delete the indexes from it.

-The visualize data along with dashboards can be converted to useful information reports like CSV format and also in the form of URL to share code.
+The visual data and dashboards can be converted to useful information reports in CSV format and as a URL to share code.

 5. Filters and Search query

-To write the query in elasticsearch is a little bit complex but with the help of the filters and search queries we can get the desired information that we want from the huge dataset.
+Writing the query in elastic search is a bit complex, but with the help of filters and search queries, we can get the desired information from the huge dataset.

-Kibana has very good in-built plugin features but there also an option to add plugin of the third party so that we can get more power to explore data.
+Kibana has very good in-built plugin features, but there is also an option to add a plugin of a third party so that we can get more power to explore data.

 7. Coordinate and Region Maps

-This feature map in Kibana helps to visualization on the geographical map where they giving a realistic view of the data.
+This feature map in Kibana helps visualize the geographical map, where they give a realistic view of the data.

-Timeline is another visualization feature of kibana which basically used for the time data analysis.
-Sometimes we want to visualize how much data transfer speed during indexing in elasticsearch, so we can get all those details from this feature.
-It also helps to compare data with the previous cycle day, week and month, etc.
+Timeline is another visualization feature of kibana which used for time data analysis.
+Sometimes we want to visualize how much data transfer speed during indexing in Elasticsearch, so we can get all those details from this feature.
+It also helps to compare data with the previous cycle day, week, month, etc.

-This is another feature of kibana which helps to represent the data in different color combinations in different shapes, and texts.
+This is another kibana feature that helps represent the data in different color combinations in different shapes and texts.

 Advantages of Kibana

-- Kibana has the most impressive feature that is open source which helps us to visualize a large volume of logs displays inline graphs, bar graphs, pie charts, heat maps, etc.
+- Kibana has the most impressive open-source feature, which helps us visualize a large volume of logs and displays inline graphs, bar graphs, pie charts, heat maps, etc.

 - Kibana is very easy to understand for beginners.